 Bock - A strong lager traditionally from Germany and brewed seasonally.
 Full-bodied, malty, well-hopped.
 It used to be a dark beer but more recently they’ve been produced light copper in colour as well.

 Body - The thickness of a beer in your mouth and usually used to make claims of full, medium, or thin-bodied.
 Lagers are thin-bodied and Stouts full-bodied.

 Bottle Conditioning - Beer that has bottled without the yeast being filtered out so sediment is still left in the bottle.
 This is done so the beer can continue to develop a complex taste while it waits for you to drink it.
 It usually means a higher abv too.

-Bottom Fermentation - One of the two basic fermentation methods used to make lager, so called because the yeast sinks to the bottom of the brew.
+Bottom Fermentation - One of the two basic fermentation methods and used to make lager.
+So-called because the yeast sinks to the bottom of the brew.

 Brown ale – Usually a British, top-fermented style of beer which has strong caramel and malt flavours.

 CAMRA – The Campaign for Real Ale